TehScratchGuy/php-chat-room/README.md

 # Installation instructions
 To install this, you will need a web server, and you need to install PHP.
 You do not have to configure the databases.

-# Live Demo
-You can use a live demo on my onion site (requires Tor) at http://hu4pipih5ngipm2p.onion/chat/.